Koverse/documentation/docs/source/usageguide.rst

 If you wish to remove some staged files before importing, click the minus icon next to the file you wish to remove.
 To clear all the files currently staged, click on the minus icon at the top of the list of staged files.

-Note that typically files loaded into a single data collection will have the same 'schema' or structure.
+Note that typically files loaded into a single data set will have the same 'schema' or structure.
 For example, you may have several CSV files you wish to load.
 Each CSV file may have a header that identifies the names of fields contained in the CSV records.
 If the fields in each file are not the same it may make working with the data set more inconvenient later on.